ibm-cloud-docs/cephaas/getting-started.md

 {{site.data.keyword.attribute-definition-list}}
 {: ui-linked}

-# Getting started with IBM Storage Ceph as a Service
+# Getting started with {{site.data.keyword.cephaas_full}}
 {: #getting-started}

-CephaaS is a persistent, high-performance iSCSI storage that is provisioned and managed independently of Compute instances. iSCSI-based CephaaS LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.
+{{site.data.keyword.cephaas_short}} is a persistent, high-performance iSCSI storage that is provisioned and managed independently of Compute instances. iSCSI-based {{site.data.keyword.cephaas_short}} LUNs are connected to authorized devices through redundant multi-path I/O (MPIO) connections.

-CephaaS brings best-in-class levels of durability and availability with an unmatched feature set.
+{{site.data.keyword.cephaas_short}} brings best-in-class levels of durability and availability with an unmatched feature set.
 It is built by using industry standards and best practices.
 CephaaS is designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures, and provide a consistent performance baseline.
 {: shortdesc}